android-password-store/gopenpgp/README.md

 GopenPGP is a high-level OpenPGP library built on top of [a fork of the golang crypto library](https://github.com/ProtonMail/crypto).

+> This fork is now unmaintained and no longer used by Android Password Store.
+>
+> ## Why this fork?
 > This fork of GopenPGP was created for two reasons:
 > 1. Allow publishing `gomobile` generated Android libraries to MavenCentral
 > 2. Have a place to test out any APIs required by APS before upstreaming them.